1xretr0/LeapMotion-Sphero_Cylonjs/README.md

 x,y,z coordinates

 ## test_ble.js
-js code to test interaction with sphero bb8
+js code to test interaction with sphero bb8. make sure to install first `npm install cylon cylon-ble`

 **expected output**
 the robot should move or change lights at least